-"City parks should be connected and feel like they are part of a combined system." - Planning Commissioner
+"City parks should be connected and feel like they are part of a

 Park and field lighting are needed.

 "Need more lit sporting fields so that after school programs and team practices can occur more in the evenings when it is dark." - Parks, Recreation and Trails Commissioner